Ecological light pollution: Plants

 Similarly, light pollution in the spring can also be dangerous for trees and herbaceous plants.
-Artificial light causes plants to think that spring has arrived and it is time to begin producing leaves for photosynthesizing again.
-However, temperatures may not yet be warm enough to support the new leaf buds, and they are susceptible to frost, which can impair future leaf production.
+Artificial light can cause plants begin producing leaves for photosynthesizing at a time in the season when temperatures may not yet be warm enough to support the new leaf buds.
 Small herbaceous plants that are exposed to artificial lighting potentially face a greater risk, as more of their body is illuminated.
 Therefore, only the root system is protected, and could potentially not be enough to sustain the whole plant as it tries to remain green through the fall and winter.
+Light pollution can also cause certain trees to begin budding earlier than they normally would.

-Aquatic Environment
+Aquatic

+Aquatic animals are animals that live in the water.
+Animals like these include fish, dolphins, turtles, and many more.
+Ecological light pollution can also have critical effects on marine ecosystems.
+As of 2010, roughly 22% of the worlds coastline were exposed to nightly artificial light pollution.

 Zooplankton

-Zooplankton (e.g. Daphnia) exhibit diel vertical migration.
+Zooplankton (e.g. Daphnia) exhibit diurnal vertical migration.
 That is, they actively change their vertical position inside of lakes throughout the day.
 In lakes with fish, the primary driver for their migration is light level, because small fish visually prey on them.
 The introduction of light through skyglow reduces the height to which they can ascend during the night.
 Because zooplankton feed on the phytoplankton that form algae, the decrease in their predation upon phytoplankton may increase the chance of algal blooms, which can kill off the lakes' plants and lower water quality.